biscottidiskette/biscottidiskette.github.io/_tools/1_python.md

 <br />
 ## Why Python?
-It provides for fast prototyping, quick development, and load of libraries that I can use right out of the box.
+It provides for fast prototyping, quick development, and loads of libraries that I can use right out of the box.
 So, I use Python *most* of the time.
 I will always stick to the most appropriate tool for the job.
 Language agnostic, I say.
 Honorable mention to C.  Good to also learn for exploit development for better understanding the assembly.